 Fingerprint

-Dive into the research topics of 'Becoming the temporary surgeon: A grounded theory examination of anaesthetists performing emergency front of neck access in inter-disciplinary simulation-based training.
-Becoming the Temporary Surgeon'.
+Dive into the research topics of 'Becoming the temporary surgeon: A grounded theory examination of anaesthetists performing emergency front of neck access in inter-disciplinary simulation-based training'.
 Together they form a unique fingerprint.

 Cite this